 Applicants should describe a plan for ongoing monitoring and evaluation of the service, as well as steps to be taken if original goals are not achieved.
 Project sponsors receiving JARC funds are subject to program reporting requirements as defined in those program guidelines.

-Grant Application Review and Evaluation Process
+Program Review and Evaluation Process

 Lifeline Program Administrators are responsible for determining whether proposals meet the minimum Lifeline Program eligibility criteria (whether eligible fiscal agents are identified, and whether projects meet fund source eligibility requirements) and assigning appropriate fund sources to each project.